The best beaches in Sicily

 Head north from Mazara del Vallo and you’ll soon reach Marsala, an attractive town famed for its sweet wine.
 From Marsala, or nearby Trapani, you can hop on a hydrofoil to the Egadi Islands, which unlike the Aeolian Isles, are an easy day trip.
 Expect rocky coastlines, crystal clear waters (the area is a marine reserve) and a markedly slower pace than mainland Sicily.
 I’m really keen to visit these islands on my next trip to Sicily.

-San Vito lo Capo and the Zingaro Nature Reserve
+San Vito lo Capo Beach and the Zingaro Nature Reserve

-On the north west tip of Sicily is the beautiful arc of San Vito lo Capo with Monte Monaco rising some 500m from the sea.
-If you have children that can be popped into a carrier, or kids old enough to enjoy a coastal hike, the Zingaro Nature Reserve adjoining San Vito and wending its way south to the pretty resort of Scopello, is well worth a visit.
+On the north west tip of Sicily is the beautiful arc of San Vito lo Capo with Monte Monaco rising some 500 metres from the sea.
+If you have children who can be popped into a carrier, or kids old enough to enjoy a coastal hike, the Zingaro Nature Reserve adjoining San Vito and wending its way south to the pretty resort of Scopello, is well worth a visit.
+There are several beaches along the coast to dip into.
 To avoid extreme heat and hordes of visitors, it’s best to avoid San Vito and the Zingaro reserve in August.
 You’d be surprised what a difference a visit in July can make.